RonasIT/react-native-common-modules/README.md

 `WebSocketService` manages WebSocket connections using [Pusher](https://pusher.com/) and can work in both web and mobile applications.
 Doesn't support Expo Go.

+It's necessary to install [@pusher/pusher-websocket-react-native](https://github.com/pusher/pusher-websocket-react-native) for a mobile app and [pusher-js](https://github.com/pusher/pusher-js) for a web app.

 Options for `WebSocketService` constructor:

 - `apiKey` (required) - `APP_KEY` from [Pusher Channels Dashboard](https://dashboard.pusher.com/).